-He is one of our favourite Perthshire Producers – Mr Mark Bush from Summer Harvest Cold Pressed Rapeseed Oil talks us through his busy weeks doing what he loves.
-We also chat all about his best weekend ever when he first met the love of his life - whilst ripping and dipping some crusty, warm sourdough into his lovely rapeseed oil of course!
+He is one of our favourite Perthshire Producers and we caught up with Mr Mark Bush from Summer Harvest Cold Pressed Rapeseed Oil and chatted all about his busy weeks doing what he loves.
+We also find out about his best weekend ever when he first met the love of his life - all this chatting was obviously accompanied whilst ripping and dipping some crusty, warm sourdough into his lovely rapeseed oil!

 1. What does a typical day at work look like for you?